1. Purpose of policy

 6. Interim Suspension

-6.1 On the advice of the Pro Vice-Chancellor (Students), the Senior Deputy Vice-Chancellor may, if necessary for the management and good government of the University, immediately suspend the student alleged to have committed misconduct for a period of five business days to avert a substantial risk of:
+6.1 On the advice of the Pro Vice-Chancellor (Students), the Senior Deputy Vice-Chancellor may, if necessary for the management and good governance of the University, immediately suspend the student alleged to have committed misconduct for a period of five business days to avert a substantial risk of:

 (a) injury to a person